 “Tests were devised in which tanks containing liquid hydrogen under pressure were ruptured.
 In many cases, the hydrogen quickly escaped without ignition.
 The experimenters then provided a rocket squib (a small powder charge) to ignite the escaping hydrogen.
 The resulting fireball quickly dissipated because of the rapid flame speed of hydrogen and its low density.
 Containers of hydrogen and gasoline were placed side by side and ruptured.
 When the hydrogen can was ruptured and ignited, the flame quickly dissipated, but when the same thing was done with gasoline, the gasoline and flame stayed near the container and did much more damage.
 The gasoline fire was an order of magnitude more severe than the hydrogen fire.
 The experimenters tried to induce hydrogen to explode, with limited success.
 In 61 attempts, only two explosions occurred and in both, they had to mix oxygen with the hydrogen.
 Their largest explosion was produced by mixing a half liter of liquid oxygen with a similar volume of liquid hydrogen.
 Johnson and Rich were convinced that, with proper care, liquid hydrogen could be handled quite safely and was a practical fuel — a conclusion that was amply verified by the space program in the 1960s.
 At the time, however, Johnson and Rich filmed their fire and explosion experiments to convince doubters.” https://history.nasa.gov/SP-4404/ch8-6.htm

-But we’ve talked about blimps and planes so far.
+But we’ve talked about blimps, planes, rockets, and liquid hydrogen tankers so far.
 How does this translate to conventional automotive vehicles?
 The National Highway Transportation and Safety Administration has a comprehensive report on the hydrogen safety studies for vehicles.
 The report reviews international research as well as US research.
 The report identifies one direct comparison between hydrogen and conventional gasoline vehicles conducted by the US Department of Energy.
 Here’s a few pictures from the study, try and guess which car is fueled with H2 and which car with gasoline:

-Very similar to the aerospace studies, when a hydrogen storage tank ruptures and the leak ignites, a hydrogen flame burns out, and up and away from the structure, very quickly.
-One number that I remember from an introductory hydrogen technology class is that hydrogen diffuses away at 40 miles/hour.
+Very similar to the aerospace studies, when a hydrogen storage tank ruptures and assuming a leak ignites, a hydrogen flame tends to burn out, and up and away from the structure, very quickly.
+One number that I remember from an introductory hydrogen technology class is that hydrogen diffuses away at 20 miles/hour, often straight up to space.
 Hydrogen literally is so fast that it has escape velocity and will eventually dissipate into space and the upper atmosphere.
 This is one of the inherent safety features of hydrogen — it doesn’t stick around long outside of a container.
-So as long as you don’t capture hydrogen beneath a structure where it can accumulate in dangerous quantities, you’re fine.
+So as long as you don’t capture hydrogen beneath a structure where it can accumulate in dangerous quantities, you’re probably fine.
 Sadly, this excludes most research labs and garages where hydrogen sensors and ventilation must be carefully considered.
 Thankfully hydrogen is relatively easy to sense due to it’s high chemical activity.

 So how dangerous is hydrogen fuel?
-In many situations where a vehicle is located outdoors, hydrogen is safer than conventional liquid fuels or natural gas.
-This in no way implies that hydrogen is not dangerous — there are many situations where hydrogen, like any other fuel, can cause an accident.
+In many situations where a vehicle is located outdoors hydrogen is safer than conventional liquid fuels or natural gas.
+This in no way implies that hydrogen is not dangerous — there are many situations where hydrogen, like any other fuel or energy storage device, can cause an accident.
 As one life-long hydrogen expert said to me once, “Hydrogen is no better, nor worse, than any other fuel.
 You just have to know the rules for working with hydrogen.”
 Hence our work and mission.

-If you’re thinking about doing a hydrogen experiment at home, best to use caution.
-Hydrogen, indeed, has the highest flammability range and lowest required ignition energy of any fuel (4%-80% H2 by volume is flammable with air and a grain of sand caught in a jet has enough kinetic energy to ignite a flow).
+One final note — If you’re thinking about doing a hydrogen experiment at home, best to use caution.
+Hydrogen, indeed, has the highest flammability range and lowest required ignition energy of any fuel (4%-74% H2 by volume is flammable with air and a grain of sand caught in an escaping gas jet has enough kinetic energy to ignite a flow).
 The H2tools.org website has a wealth of information, including accident history to help guide you.
-Even the pros get caught in tough spots from time to time.
-Read about our near-miss hydrogen leak event sometime to get a feel for how very un-expected situations in complex systems can lead to risky situations.
-Regardless, with careful engineering, hydrogen fueled cars have a bright and safe future.
+Here’s our processes for developing and sustaining safe hydrogen systems: https://hydrogen.wsu.edu/safety-101/ Even the pros get caught in tough spots from time to time.
+Read about our near-miss hydrogen leak event sometime to get a feel for how very un-expected situations in complex systems can lead to risky repercussions.
+Regardless, with careful engineering, hydrogen fueled vehicles have a bright and safe future.